 On the north side of campus, the \$8 million Workforce Technology Center includes more than 38,000 square feet of high-tech multimedia classrooms as well as hands-on training stations for Mechatronics and the National Institute for Metalworking Skills (NIMS) certified machining program.
-Nearby, the \$9 million Marion Berry Renewable Energy Center includes 35,120 square feet of high-tech classroom and laboratory space including facilities for the automotive and diesel technology program.
+Nearby, the \$9 million Marion Berry Renewable Energy Center includes 35,120 square feet of high-tech classroom and laboratory space including facilities for the automotive and diesel technology program, and a 32,000 square-foot training area for the Commercial Driver Training program.